 Simply thinking you want to be an actor and actually performing as a job are two different things, so getting some acting experience to test the waters is a good place to start.

-Here are some ways to start building your craft:
+Here are some ways to start acting as a teenager:

-- Acting lessons: Teen acting workshops teach you about storytelling, script analysis, and different acting techniques.
+- Take acting lessons: Teen acting workshops teach you about storytelling, script analysis, and different acting techniques.
 You’ll also boost your public speaking skills while gaining clips for your demo reel.
 On average, acting classes cost between $150 and $2,000.

-- Watch live theater: Attend productions to study how actors carry themselves onstage, and make note of performances you particularly enjoy.
+- Watch live theater: Attend theater productions to study how actors carry themselves onstage, and make note of performances you particularly enjoy.
 How, specifically, did the actors pull you in?
+Watching professionals is a great starting point if you hope to study stage acting.

 Auditioning for local community theater groups, school productions, teen workshops, and summer camps will help you experience what it’s like to portray a character and work with a cast.
 Different roles may require you to change the way you look, speak, and move.
 You’ll also spend many long hours on production elements that will vary depending on the medium, like rehearsals, camera setup, and scene changes.